Singer Model 20 Child's Sewing Machine Value Guide

 The typical price range for Singer Model 20 Child's Sewing Machine is $100 - $120 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-• The presence of original accessories, such as the wooden carrying case or the original instruction manual.
+• The presence of original accessories, such as the C-clamp used to secure the machine to a table, significantly increases value.

 How to Identify Singer Model 20 Child's Sewing Machine?

-• Verify the heavy cast iron construction and the presence of the iconic Singer gold decal branding.
+• Check for the heavy cast iron construction and the original black enamel finish characteristic of the 1910-1920 era.

 History of Singer Model 20 Child's Sewing Machine